rpmuller/ePubs/WP1.md

 "Substance," in fact, is merely a convenient way of collecting events into bundles.
 What can we know about Mr. Smith?
-When we look at him, we see a pattern of colours; when we listen to him talking, we hear a series of sounds.
+When we look at him, we see a pattern of colors; when we listen to him talking, we hear a series of sounds.
 We believe that, like us, he has thoughts and feelings.
 But what is Mr. Smith apart from all these occurrences?
 A mere imaginary hook, from which the occurrences